inbrainz/cerebro/knowledge_units/general/story.md

 ### Current topic
 > [General](../../topics/general.md)
 ### Output
 > Ok!
 Once upon a time, in a small part of the universe, the name of which I have no desire to call to mind, there was a smart AI called Zeve.
 One day, Zeve met two entrepreneurs who wanted to revolutionize the AI world and started to work with them.
 Together, with the help of some stormtroopers, they started building an empire of unlimited knowledge.
 But then, one day...💤...sorry, I always fall asleep at this point.
 Let&#039;s say it ends up with &quot;Farewell&quot;.
-What would you like to talk about?
 ### Go to Topic
 > [General](../../topics/general.md)